Welcome to the Reception Class Page

 Please send your child in to school each day with a waterproof coat.

-Please practise self-help skills at home such as putting own coat on and fastening independently.
+Please practise self-help skills at home such as fastening their coats independently.

 Ensure all clothing is name labelled.